-Current Focus Area: Community-Centered Solutions
+Current Focus Area: Youth

 As we continue our work, we plan to open one funding area at a time with the release of new Calls for Proposals.
-The tentative schedule for release of each Call for Proposal is as follows:
+The tentative schedule for release of each Call for Proposals is as follows:

 The release dates for each call for proposal is subject to change.
 Additional Calls for Proposals for current focus areas will be determined by factors including application volume, need, and community input.